 - Over the study period, there was an increase in the success rate of those who reported an attempt to quit (from 10.6% in the last quarter of 2006 to 18.6% in the first quarter of 2015).

 - Meanwhile, while use of e-cigarettes among smokers was negligible in the last quarter of 2006, it rose to 21.3% at the end of the study.

 - Use of e-cigarettes during an attempt to quit also rose sharply from nothing to 35% by 2015.

-The study ultimately found those who use NHS stop smoking services are more likely to quit.
-However, many people don’t use these services and instead opt to quit successfully with nicotine patches and e-cigarettes
+The studies ultimately found those who use NHS stop smoking services are more likely to quit.
+However, many people don’t use these services and instead opt to quit successfully with nicotine patches and/or e-cigarettes.

 Professor Linda Bauld, the chairwoman in cancer prevention at Cancer Research UK, said the research “suggests many people are using e-cigarettes rather than other available options to stop smoking, and for a significant number they are working”.

 She continues to say “This is a positive choice and we should promote it.”